lechbaczynski/userapi/README.md

   Each class must be in a namespace of at least one level (a top-level vendor name)

-This is due to laravel desing, see:
+This is due to Laravel design, see:

 https://stackoverflow.com/questions/41233837/why-laravel-migrations-class-doesnt-have-a-namespace